ValentinoUberti/openshift-ovirt-auto-install/README.md

-## Ansible Openshift UPI installer on oVirt - Automated install
+## Ansible Openshift Fully Automated Install

 This sets of playbooks will deploy a working openshift 4.4.x cluster on oVirt The process is complete automated

+# This is a working project

 # Fetatures